trothr/ductwork/Functions.md

 * addpipe

+Use the `addpipe()` fuction to add a new pipeline to an existing stage.

     rc = addpipe(pipespec);

 * addstream

+Use the `addstream()` function to add a new stream to an running pipeline.

     rc = addstream(pipespec);

 * callpipe

+Use the `callpipe()` function to call a subordinate pipeline.

     rc = callpipe(pipespec);

 * runpipe

+Use the `runpipe()` function to launch a supplemental pipeline.

     rc = runpipe(pipespec);

 * pipeinit

+Use the `pipeinit()` function to initialize a stage.

+This is mandatory.
+Stages are launched by the operating system and will need structures allocated and populated with essential information about the pipeline they're running in.

     rc = pipeinit();